ndrean/FFT-NX/README.md

 Lets build a signal that we want to discover!

-It is composed of the sum of two sinusoid signals, one at 5Hz and the second at 15Hz with amplitudes (1, 0.5).
+It is composed of two sinusoidal signals, one at 5Hz and the second at 15Hz with amplitudes (1, 0.5).

 $\sin(2\pi*5*t) + \frac12 \sin(2\pi*15*t)$